5-Step Enchilada Seasoning Chicken Recipe: Quick & Easy Guide with 5 Variations

 Grilled Chicken Breasts with Charred Edges from Enchilada Seasoning

-1. Enchilada Chicken Tacos: Serve seasoned chicken on warm corn tortillas with avocado crema and pickled jalapeños.
+1. Enchilada Chicken Tacos: Fill warm corn tortillas with shredded chicken, avocado crema, and pickled jalapeños.

 2. Chicken Enchilada Casserole: Layer seasoned chicken, cheese, and enchilada sauce in a baking dish for a hearty one-dish meal.

-3. One-Pan Chicken Fajitas: Toss sliced bell peppers and onions with extra seasoning and cook everything together with chicken strips.
+3. One-Pan Chicken Fajitas: Toss sliced bell peppers and onions with extra seasoning.
+Cook everything together with chicken strips for a quick skillet dinner.

 4. Enchilada Stuffed Sweet Potatoes: Top roasted sweet potatoes with shredded seasoned chicken, black beans, and Greek yogurt.

-5. Slow Cooker Chicken Quesadillas: Throw seasoned chicken into a crockpot with a can of tomatoes and let it simmer.
+5. Slow Cooker Chicken Quesadillas: Simmer seasoned chicken in a crockpot with diced tomatoes.
 Shred and use as filling for crispy quesadillas.

 Buying Guide: Choosing the Best Enchilada Seasoning